stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 * The level _offset_ indexes into the image data array.

-We also introduce a skeleton implementation and refactor the native image loader accordingly with a single layer and MIP level.
+A skeleton implementation is introduced and the existing native image loader is refactored accordingly with a single layer and MIP level.

 ### Loose Ends

 A KTX image is a binary format with _little endian_ byte ordering whereas Java is big-endian by default.
-We _could_ load the entire file into an NIO byte buffer with little endian ordering, which has a similar API to the data stream, but we would prefer to stick with I/O streams for consistency with the existing loaders.
+The entire file _could_ be loaded into an NIO byte buffer with little endian ordering (which has a similar API to the data stream) but we would prefer to stick with I/O streams for consistency with the existing loaders.
 Additionally we anticipate that we will need to support other little endian file formats in the future.

 The matter is further complicated when one considers the weird implementation of the `DataInputStream` class where __all__ methods are declared `final` (though not the class itself oddly enough) so it is essentially closed for extension.
 This class implements `DataInput` but there is no way to provide a custom implementation of this interface to the stream, so the abstraction is completely pointless.
 Therefore we are forced to completely re-implement the whole data stream class rather than building on what is already available - great design!